This post was originally published on November 30, 2016, and was updated on April 6, 2020.

 - Defining buyer intent through implicit activity

-Discovering Buyer Fit — Explicit Data
+Discovering Buyer Fit — Explicit Data for Lead Scoring

 For most sales and marketing teams, there are specific demographic, firmographic and/or psychographic details that can be deal-breakers for determining buyer fit.
 Data for fit gathered through years of industry experience and “gut feel” from closing hundreds of deals will ultimately direct the first iteration of lead scoring.